How to Feel Less Triggered by the Things That Used to Set You Off

 Another person may say, “I panic before certain situations.”
 But when we explore it gently, the dread may be connected to a specific feared sensation, image, or imagined moment: “What if I cannot handle it?”
 “What if people notice?”
 “What if I feel trapped?”
 “What if I lose control?”

 Sometimes that place is a recent trigger.
 Sometimes it is a body sensation.
-Sometimes it is an image, phrase, memory, belief, or protective part.
-Sometimes it is simply the fear of touching the issue at all.
+Sometimes it is an image, a phrase, a memory, a belief, or the fear of touching the issue at all.

-2. Understand What Your System Learned That Moment Means
+2. Understand What That Moment Has Come to Mean

-Once we have a specific trigger, the next step is to understand what your nervous system may have learned that moment means.
+Once we have a specific trigger, the next step is to understand what your body may have learned that moment means.

 Because often, the present-day situation is not the whole story.